pinsdev24/3DVP/README.md

     MONGO_URL=mongodb://localhost:27017/nodejs-app
     ```

-## Running the Application
+## Running the Application Localy
 1. Start MongoDB:
-    Ensure MongoDB is running on your local machine or in a Docker container.
+    Ensure MongoDB is running on your local machine

 2. Start the application:
     ```sh
     npm start
+    ```
+## Running the Application with Docker
+1. Setup Docker:
+    Ensure Docker is installed in your computer
+        and running well.

+2. Run app:
+    ```sh
+    docker compose build
+    ```
+    then:
+    ```sh
+    docker compose up
     ```

 3. Open your browser and navigate to `http://localhost:3000`.